m-kru/fsva/README.md

 When verifying single core or target, the output is printed on the console.

 ## Note!
-If you use it with UVVM you need to fix status that is returned when UVVM test bench fails: [Integrating UVVM with Continuous Integration - problem with simulators exit status](https://github.com/UVVM/UVVM/issues/82).
+If you use it with UVVM you may need to fix status that is returned when UVVM test bench fails: [Integrating UVVM with Continuous Integration - problem with simulators exit status](https://github.com/UVVM/UVVM/issues/82).